 The key to successfully engaging partners is to communicate how partnering with your organisation, programs or events can help to communicate their story.
 Explore what messages and stories you can help a company communicate and identify prospects that want to tell those stories.

 What are the values, attributes and positioning of your organisation and properties that a partner can associate with?
-E.g. prestigious, inspiring, excellence, fun, creativity, leadership, accessible, national or international.
+E.g. prestigious, inspiring, excellence, fun, creativity, diversity, leadership, accessible, national or international.

 Experience the brand